johnthagen/cpplint-junit/README.rst

 0.2.3 - 2015-11-14
 ^^^^^^^^^^^^^^^^^^

-Use "error" consistantly rather than "failure" to refer to results from ``cpplint``.
+Use "error" consistently rather than "failure" to refer to results from ``cpplint``.

 0.2.2 - 2015-11-14
 ^^^^^^^^^^^^^^^^^^